Mastering the Art of Weed and Feed: A Step-by-Step Guide

 How long should I wait to mow my lawn after using weed and feed?

-- Before Application: Mow your lawn 1-2 days prior to applying weed and feed.
-This practice exposes more weed foliage, enhancing the product’s effectiveness.
+• Before Application: Mow your lawn 1-2 days before applying weed and feed.
+This helps expose more weed leaves, making the product work better.

-- After Application: Allow at least 48 hours post-application before mowing.
-This waiting period ensures that the herbicide has sufficient time to penetrate the weeds.
+• After Application: Wait at least 48 hours after applying before mowing.
+This gives the herbicide enough time to soak into the weeds.

 Pet Safety